lzwjava/blog-source/_posts/2024-12-12-great-yin-wang-en.md

 Yin Wang wrote an article about his story with Daniel P. Friedman, allowing more people to learn about him.
 He now has 140k followers on Weibo.
 The title of his article is "GTF - Great Teacher Friedman".
 So today, I am writing "GTY - Great Teacher Yin" to share a bit of our story.
 In today's internet age, he is probably the best teacher for 50k people.
 I guess one-third of them will pay a lot of attention to him.

+I have subscribed to his Substack for \\$5 a month for the past two years.
+I feel deeply indebted to him, and the best way I can repay him is by sharing everything I learn through this blog to help others.

 He truly taught me how to think.
 He passed on the technique of how to catch fish from Daniel P. Friedman to me.
 Yin, thank you.